collingsandrew/milestone-project-3/README.md

 - For the error handling functionality - [Stack Overflow](https://stackoverflow.com/questions/29516093/how-to-redirect-to-a-external-404-page-python-flask)
 - The Code Institute material helped with the overall development of the site.
 - For an explanation of function expressions: to pass jshint - [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function)
+- For the counting of the comments list and displaying the count - [Stack Overflow](https://stackoverflow.com/questions/1465249/get-lengths-of-a-list-in-a-jinja2-template)

 ## Acknowledgements